xwp/wp-foo-bar/readme.md

 ## Description ##

-Use the [`init-plugin.sh`](init-plugin.sh) bash script to enter an interactive shell on your system, which attempts to copy this repo while making necessary string replacements:
+Use the [`init-plugin.sh`](init-plugin.sh) bash script to scaffold a new plugin.
+The script will enter an interactive shell on your host machine and copy this plugin while making necessary string replacements:

 ```bash
 ./init-plugin.sh
 ```

 The `init-plugin.sh` script will be removed from the generated plugin.
-You should also update your new `readme.txt` and add any config files your project may need, read more about your options in the [`xwp/wp-dev-lib/readme.md`](https://github.com/xwp/wp-dev-lib) file.
+You should also update your `readme.txt` and add/change any of the config files your project may need, read more about your options in the [`xwp/wp-dev-lib/readme.md`](https://github.com/xwp/wp-dev-lib) file.

 **Coveralls Pro**